M4th3wss/snake-pygame/README.md

  ```bash
 python main.py
 ```
-How to Play
+##How to Play

-Move the snake to eat food.
+1.Move the snake to eat food.

-Each food increases your score and snake length.
+2.Each food increases your score and snake length.

-The game ends if you hit the wall or run into yourself.
+3.The game ends if you hit the wall or run into yourself.